namtoki/English/stock/03_modifier/conjunction.md

 ## Complementary

 - Working from home is great.
 Yeah, but at the same time, it's king of incovenient.
+- instead of ...
   - I think instead of trying to make a killing in the first year, ,,,
   - We dediced to chill at home instead of going out.
+- rather than ...
 - Trust me when it comes to sushi.
 - I studied English so much to the point where my dream started being in English.
 - He likes learning from textbooks, whereas I like learning on the job because I think it's way more efficient.